brandonprry/volatileminds_modules/writing_modules.md

 Bruteforce modules
 --
 Bruteforce modules that find new credentials should add the credential to the database with `create_credential_login`.
 This will also create a host and service if service details are included.
-ExploitHub brute force modules will be a little different from other brute force modules in the Metasploit framework.
+VolatileMinds brute force modules will be a little different from other brute force modules in the Metasploit framework.
 Our brute force modules are self-contained LoginScanners, whereas LoginScanner modules in the tree are split across multiple files.

 Example usage: